USM Huskies know that research skills are essential to academic success.

-This site is designed to serve as your starting point for information literacy instruction.
+This site is designed to serve as your starting point for basic information literacy instruction.

 What is information literacy?
 "Information literacy is a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information," (ACRL).